 Depreciation on assets is calculated using the straight-line method.
-Depreciation is calculated monthly using the Fixed Asset and Space Tracking (PSAM) System.
+Depreciation is calculated monthly using the asset management module of the Finance System.
 The first month of depreciation is the month of acquisition.
-Should this not be the in-service date?
 Many items have to be assembled and are put into service months after the acquisition date.
-No depreciation is calculated in the month of disposition.
+No depreciation is calculated in the month of disposition

 - Land - Land is not depreciated.

 - Land Improvements - Land improvements are generally assigned a useful life of 20 years unless campus experience and the nature and circumstances of the improvements indicate a more appropriate life.

 - Buildings: New Construction - New construction is generally assigned a useful life of 40 years.
 However, building components may be identified separately and assigned useful lives that reflect the period of time that the asset is expected to be in service before needing to be replaced.
 Generally, buildings are componentized in three major categories: Building Shell, Building Systems, or Fixed Equipment.